earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

 <iframe title = "Basic Map" width="80%" height="600" src="{{ site.url }}/example-leaflet-maps/water_map1.html" frameborder="0" allowfullscreen></iframe>

-## Customize leaflet maps
+## Customize Leaflet Maps

-We can customize our leaflet map too.
+You can customize your leaflet map too.
 Let's do the following:

-1. Add custom data-driven popups to our map
+1. Add custom data-driven popups to your map.
-2. Adjust the point symbology
+2. Adjust the point symbology.
 2. Adjust the basemap.
 Let's use a basemap from <a href="https://carto.com/blog/getting-to-know-positron-and-dark-matter" target="_blank">CartoDB</a> called Positron.

-Notice in the code below that we can specify the popup text using the `popup=` argument.
+Notice in the code below that you can specify the popup text using the `popup=` argument.

 `addMarkers(lng=~location.longitude, lat = ~location.latitude, popup = ~station_name)`

-We specify the basemap using the `addProviderTiles()` argument.
-In the example below, we use the `CartoDB.Positron` basemap:
+You specify the basemap using the `addProviderTiles()` argument.
+In the example below, you use the `CartoDB.Positron` basemap:

 `addProviderTiles("CartoDB.Positron")`